nuuuwan/news_lk3_data/README.md

 *2024-10-01 14:02:00* · [`adaderanalk`](https://www.adaderana.lk/news/102377/bus-fares-reduced) · `en`

 Bus fares have been reduced by 4.24%, effective from midnight today (Oct.
 01), according to the National Transport Commission (NTC).

+Meanwhile, the minimum fare has been reduced by one rupee to Rs.
+27.

 ◼️